njsimons/CODATA-RDA-Lesson-1/Exercise_1a(1).md

 **Exercise 1a(1).
-Demonstrate how to resolve a DOI to the URL for the associated information resource on the Web.**
+Demonstrate how to resolve a DOI to the web landing page for the associated information resource.**